-The following table shows the types of overarching BAI that is applicable for the development of management strategies for all HCVs, specific categories of HCVs, or specific HCV elements.
+Management: The following table shows the types of overarching BAI that is applicable for the development of management strategies for all HCVs, specific categories of HCVs, or specific HCV elements.

-Best Available Information for Developing Management Strategies for National HCV Designations

-All HCV Categories: All Elements

-- Identification of threats, using: Data, facts, documents, expert opinions, and results of field surveys or consultations with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable effort and cost, subject to the scale and intensity of the management activities and the Precautionary Approach. - Engagement with Indigenous Peoples, affected rights holders, affected and interested stakeholders, and experts. - Records and documents identifying key rights of Indigenous Peoples/local communities within and around the MU pertaining to tenure, resources, customary significance, etc. - Agreements between the Organisation and Indigenous Peoples/local communities (if any). - Land cover analysis using GIS and involving remote sensing data sets such as forest cover, hydrology, topography etc. - Published reports by governments, research institutions, or conservation organisations. - The Organisation's management prescriptions and standard operating procedures (SOPs). - Key guidance documents: - Common Guidance for the Management & Monitoring of HCVs (Brown & Senior, 2014) - Malaysian National Interpretation for the Management & Monitoring of HCVs (in progress)

-HCV 5: Element 1, Values fundamental to local communities

-- Culturally appropriate engagement with local communities.
+Best Available Informa Designations tion for Developing Management Strategies for National HCV All HCV Categories: All Elements Identification of threats, using: Data, facts, documents, expert opinions, and results of field surveys or consultations with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable effort and cost, subject to the scale and intensity of the management activities and the Precautionary Approach.
+Engagement with Indigenous Peoples, affected rights holders, affected and interested stakeholders, and experts.
+Records and documents identifying key rights of Indigenous Peoples/local communities within and around the MU pertaining to tenure, resources, customary significance, etc. Agreements between the Organisation and Indigenous Peoples/local communities (if any).
+Land cover analysis using GIS and involving remote sensing data sets such as forest cover, hydrology, topography etc. Published reports by governments, research institutions, or conservation organisations.
+The Organisation's management prescriptions and standard operating procedures (SOPs).
+Key guidance documents: Common Guidance for the Management & Monitoring of HCVs (Brown & Senior, 2014) Malaysian National Interpretation for the Management & Monitoring of HCVs (in progress) HCV 5: Element 1, Values fundamental to local communities Culturally appropriate engagement with local communities.
 Note this shall be the primary BAI for these elements.
-Note the "fundamentality" of the resource should be determined in collaboration with the local communities. - Data from participatory mapping with local communities. - Records of engagement through participatory approach with local communities and their representatives on the identification and mapping of sites.
+Note the "fundamentality" of the resource should be determined in collaboration with the local communities.
+Data from participatory mapping with local communities.
+Records of engagement through participatory approach with local communities and their representatives on the identification and mapping of sites.

-HCV 5: Element 2, Values fundamental to Indigenous Peoples

-- Culturally appropriate engagement with Indigenous Peoples.
+Best Available Information for Developing Management Strategies for National HCV Designations HCV 5: Element 2, Values fundamental to Indigenous Peoples Culturally appropriate engagement with Indigenous Peoples.
 Note this shall be the primary BAI for these elements.
-Note the "fundamentality" of the resource should also be determined in collaboration with the Indigenous peoples. - Data from participatory mapping with Indigenous Peoples. - Records of engagement through participatory approach with Indigenous Peoples and their representatives on the identification and mapping of sites.

-HCV 6: Element 2, Values important to local communities

-- Culturally appropriate engagement with local communities.
+Note the "fundamentality" of the resource should also be determined in collaboration with the Indigenous peoples.
+Data from participatory mapping with Indigenous Peoples.
+Records of engagement through participatory approach with Indigenous Peoples and their representatives on the identification and mapping of sites.
+HCV 6: Element 2, Values important to local communities Culturally appropriate engagement with local communities.
 Note this shall be the primary BAI for these elements.
-Note that "critical... importance" should be understood as an outcome of engagement with the local communities. - Data from participatory mapping with local communities.

-HCV 6: Element 3, Values important to Indigenous Peoples

-- Culturally appropriate engagement with Indigenous Peoples.
+Note that "critical importance" should be understood as an outcome of engagement with the local communities.
+Data from participatory mapping with local communities.
+HCV 6: Element 3, Values important to Indigenous Peoples Culturally appropriate engagement with Indigenous Peoples.
 Note this shall be the primary BAI for these elements.
-Note that "critical importance" should be understood as an outcome of engagement with the Indigenous Peoples. - Data from participatory mapping with Indigenous Peoples. - B. Overarching Best Available Information (BAI) for Development of Monitoring Methodologies
+Note that "critical importance" should be understood as an outcome of engagement with the Indigenous Peoples.
+Data from participatory mapping with Indigenous Peoples.

-Best Available Information for Monitoring National HCV Designations
+B. Overarching Best Available Information (BAI) for Development of Monitoring Methodologies

+Monitoring: The following table shows the types of overarching BAI that is applicable for the development of monitoring strategies for all HCVs, specific categories of HCVs, or specific HCV elements.
-All HCV Categories: All Elements

-- Engagement with rights holders, consistent with Criteria 3.5, 4.5 and 4.7. - Culturally appropriate engagement with Indigenous Peoples and affected and interested stakeholders. - Information on engaging with representatives of the Indigenous Peoples and/or local communities. - Monitoring conducted by the Indigenous Peoples and/or local communities, and engagement with experts. - Land cover analysis using GIS and involving remote sensing data sets such as forest cover, hydrology, topography etc. - The Organisation's data reports etc. from strategic, operational and threat monitoring activities.
+Best Available Information for Monitoring National HCV Designations All HCV Categories: All Elements Engagement with rights holders, consistent with Criteria 3.5, 4.5 and 4.7.
+Culturally appropriate engagement with Indigenous Peoples and affected and interested stakeholders.
+Information on engaging with representatives of the Indigenous Peoples and/or local communities.
+Monitoring conducted by the Indigenous Peoples and/or local communities, and engagement with experts.
+Land cover analysis using GIS and involving remote sensing data sets such as forest cover, hydrology, topography etc. The Organisation's data reports etc. from strategic, operational and threat monitoring activities.